donhamiltoniii/dondon-blog/src/content/food/high-protein/spinach-artichoke-chicken-casserole.md

 cookTime: 40 minutes
 servings: 4
 imgUrl:
 description: This one is just the title big dog.
-It&#x27;s got a bunch of protein (expecially if you double the chicken) and a bunch of fiber.
+It has got a bunch of protein (expecially if you double the chicken) and a bunch of fiber.
 Go nuts.
 notes:
 tags: [chicken, artichoke, spinach, cottage cheese, high-protein, casserole, main, dinner]
 ---